syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Styles.md

 ### Change the Sorting Icon in column headers

-You can load any desired image as the sort icon in the `SfDataGrid` using the GetHeaderSortIndicatorDown and GetHeaderSortIndicatorUp overrides of the `DataGridStyle` class.
-The following code example illustrates how to change the SortIcon in `SfDataGrid`.
+You can load any desired image as the sort icon in the SfDataGrid using the GetHeaderSortIndicatorDown and GetHeaderSortIndicatorUp overrides of the `DataGridStyle` class.
+The following code example illustrates how to change the SortIcon in SfDataGrid.

 {% highlight c# %}